exah/lil-match/README.md

 ### `.run()`

 Execute [`match`](#matchinput) chain and return result.
-If all cases are matched result value will be exactly what was returned in the callback of [`.with`](#withpatterns-callbackmatch) method.
+When all conditions have been matched, the result value will be exactly what was returned in the callback of the [`.with`](#withpatterns-callbackmatch) method.
 However, if even one case was not handled result will include `undefined`.

 #### Params